We’ve always had a saying, some kids are “cats” in the water. Some are “dogs.” Easy to see the difference.

 As we teach them these “turtle senses,” through various comfort experiences, they will see/feel their skills from a new perspective.
 Their confidence will grow.
 Things that were challenging will now feel easier to overcome.

-Over the next month, we will be sharing more articles, in which we will expand on each of the True Comfort concepts: 1) calm body, 2) body awareness and 3) breath.
+We will be sharing more articles, in which we will expand on each of the True Comfort concepts: 1) calm body, 2) breath and 3) body awareness.
 In the process, we are hoping, you will better understand the direction we are taking your “Turtles In Training.”
 And better understand the FLOW Way.